Can You Guess What Green Skin 15 Is Known For?

 The popularity of this cultivar is growing by leaps and bounds consistently.
 And I wouldn’t write-off it’s potential to one day achieve the miraculous feat of being mentioned in the same breath as musang king and black thorn by the media.

 There is also a variant of this durian with orange-yellow flesh which is called green skin ang bak.
+Just like how there is white lipan and red lipan.
 But the original variant is much more popular and widely available.

 Features of green skin 15 durian

-Other than the distinctive green skin covering the meat, this aromatic durian has another unique feature that sticks out like a sore thumb.
+Other than the distinctive yellowish-green skin covering the meat, this aromatic durian has another unique feature that sticks out like a sore thumb.

 It’s stem has an end with a wider diameter than the rest of the stem.
 This is the part where it naturally breaks free from the tree branch.